BlakeMScurr/Depot/whitepaper.md

 ## Payment

 The server needs to be incentivised for the service it provides.
-Therefore each client must prove that it has provided some value in order to access the API or the on chain request queue.
+Therefore each client must prove that it has provided some value in order to access the API or the on chain request pool.
 Three approaches are discussed below, and ultimately a hybrid proof-of-lockup/proof-of-burn model is chosen.
 In any case, the steward starts by making a new (fungible) token and putting much of its supply on a DEX.

 To access the server in proof-of-lockup, a user just buys some of the token and locks for some subscription period.
 The price of the token rises, and the steward is able to cash out somewhat, since they own much of the supply.
 This is appropriate for an early stage service, where the token is largely bought by speculators and investors who don't want to spend or burn their funds.